lupyuen/lupyuen.github.io/src/nim.md

 Kudos to [__centurysys__](https://github.com/centurysys) and the Nim Community for making this possible!

+_Everything is hunky dory with Nim on NuttX?_

+We made some __Minor Fixes__, we'll upstream to NuttX shortly...

+- TODO: Makefile

+- TODO: Config

 Here we see the Nim Compiler at work, compiling our program for NuttX (by parsing the NuttX Build Config)...

 ```text